swizzin/docs.swizzin.ltd/docs/guides/advanced-setup.md

 pass=test123
 ## symlink local swizzin folder to /etc/swizzin/ instead of cloning from upstream
 local=true
 ## packages to install separated by colons.
+## **The order of packages matters**, if a package requires another as a dependency and its absence would make an installer fail, make sure to put the dependency first
 packages=nginx:panel:transmission:letsencrypt
 # PACKAGE SPECIFIC OPTIONS
 ## transmission flags (https://docs.swizzin.ltd/applications/transmission#install-options)